CrunchyData/pgmonitor/hugo/content/changelog/_index.md

   * blackbox_exporter -  added additional probe for TCP with TLS enabled
   * grafana - Add panel to Query Statistics dashboard for top WAL stats by bytes
   * grafana - Minimum version of Grafana is now 9.2.19
-  * grafana - Update dashboard to support multiple pgbouncer targets exported by new pgbouncer_fdw
+  * grafana - Update dashboard to support multiple PgBouncer targets exported by new pgbouncer_fdw
   * postgres_exporter - Add WAL statistics for pg_stat_statements
   * postgres_exporter - Filter out idle-in-transaction sessions from general max query runtime metrics.
-  * postgres_exporter - Update query file to support pgbouncer_fdw 1.0.0+
+  * postgres_exporter - Update query file to support PgBouncer_fdw 1.0.0+
   * prometheus - Add alert for cases where a PostgreSQL cluster does not have an instance that is the leader/primary
   * prometheus - Allow node_exporter's load alert to be based on the CPU count.
 Allows lowering of default thresholds and more accurate alerting
   * prometheus - Enable the PGDataChecksum alert by default for PG12+